List of Marvel Cinematic Universe films: Development

 By 2005, Marvel Entertainment had begun planning to produce its own films independently and distribute them through Paramount Pictures.
-In June 2007, Marvel Studios raised secured funding from a $525 million revolving credit facility with Merrill Lynch.
-Marvel's plan was to release individual films for their main characters and then merge them in a crossover film.
+In June 2007, Marvel Studios secured funding from a $525 million revolving credit facility with Merrill Lynch.
+Marvel planned to release individual films for their main characters and then merge them in a crossover film.

-In November 2013, Marvel Studios head Kevin Feige said that "in an ideal world" releases each year would include one film based on an existing character and one featuring a new character, saying it's "a nice rhythm" in that format.
-While not always the case, as evident by the 2013 releases of Iron Man 3 and Thor: The Dark World, he said it is "certainly something to aim for".
-Feige expanded on this in July 2014, saying, "I don't know that we'll keep to [that model] every year, but we're doing that in 2014 and 2015, so I think it would be fun to continue that sort of thing".
-After the reveal of multiple release dates for films through 2019 in July 2014, in which some had three films scheduled, Feige stated there was not "a number cruncher" telling the studio to increase their film output, but rather it was about "managing [existing] franchises, film to film, and when we have a team ready to go, why tell them to go away for four years just because we don't have a slot?
+Marvel Studios president Kevin Feige said in November 2013 that releases each year would ideally include one film based on an existing character and one featuring a new character, feeling that would be "a nice rhythm", although, this was not always the case as shown by the sequels Iron Man 3 and Thor: The Dark World being released in 2013.
+Feige elaborated in July 2014 that this model was being followed for 2014 and 2015, and he felt it would be fun to continue.
+After the reveal that month of multiple release dates for films through 2019, in which some years had three films scheduled, Feige said there was no "number cruncher" telling the studio to increase their film output and the change was based on them "managing [existing] franchises, film to film, and when we have a team ready to go, why tell them to go away for four years just because we don't have a slot?
 We'd rather find a way to keep that going."
-After the titles were revealed in October 2014, Feige said, "The studio's firing on all cylinders right now ... which made us comfortable for the first time ... to increase to three films a year [in 2017 and 2018] instead of just two, without changing our methods."
-On the potential for "superhero fatigue", Feige stated, though each of the films are based on the Marvel Comics and feature the "Marvel Studios" logo, he believed each film had their own distinctions to help differentiate them from other MCU and superhero films.
-For example, he noted how the 2016 releases of the studio, Captain America: Civil War and Doctor Strange, were "two completely different movies".
-The studio hoped to continue to surprise audiences and ensure the studio was "not falling into things becoming too similar".
+After the titles for these films were revealed in October 2014, Feige said the studio was "firing on all cylinders right now" and this made them comfortable with increasing to three films a year in 2017 and 2018 without changing their production approach.
+On the potential for so-called "superhero fatigue", Feige stated that, although each film is based on Marvel Comics and feature the "Marvel Studios" logo, he believed each film had unique qualities that differentiated them from the others and from non-Marvel Cinematic Universe (MCU) superhero films.
+For example, he noted how the studio's 2016 releases, Captain America: Civil War and Doctor Strange, were "completely different movies".
+The studio hoped to continue to surprise audiences and "not [fall] into things becoming too similar".